ntartania/ISWC2023Paper/README.md

 - Add more RDF data to the three servers (you can figure out how to provision it in the Vagrantfile, or else add it manually using the Fuseki web interface (accessible at http://localhost:3331/ ...
 3333).
 - Add more servers: see the configuration mechanism in the Vagrantfile: you can add another node to the network

-Note: the paper indicates that teh network was made up of Virtuoso servers.
+Note: the paper indicates that the SPARQL endpoints on the network were Virtuoso servers.
 Unfortunately Virtuoso is buggy and our queries don't work on Virtuoso: we would need to rewrite them to get rid of all multi-source queries.
 Managing "differently abled" endpoints is future work.